mihanizator/developer-site/config-1_x_0.md

         upstream: upstream
         priority: 10
         post-processing:
-          image:
-            webp:
+          image-optimization:
             enabled: true
             jpeg: false
-              png: false
+            png: true
 upstreams:
   upstream:
     port: 11988
 ```

-Note that Exogress may skip optimizations on a per-request basis, depending on many conditions.
+Image optimization is enabled by default, but Exogress may serve original content on a per-request basis, depending on many conditions.
 Typically, requests that
-are not eligible for caching will not be converted to WebP.
+are not eligible for caching will not be optimized.

 ## Modifications